erikt/Pico-Xcode-template/README.md

 ## Introduction
 As a Apple ecosphere developer in general and macOS developer specifically, I wanted to be able to develop C/C++ code for the Raspberry Pi Pico using my favorite IDE, Xcode.
 The official toolchain and other options—Visual Studio Code et al—were not macOS native and therefore not appealing to me.

+The Xcode template structure is not a public Apple API and has many limitations of what can be done with it.
+The templates are controlled by a XML serialized property list (`TemplateInfo.plist`).

 ## Goals
 The main goal of this work is to make the experience of developing C/C++ code for the Raspberry Pi Pico less painful on macOS.